 And on and on.
-These are just a few of the many questions that you are going to seek answer for.
+These are just a few of the many questions that you are going to seek an answer to.

-But in order to write a high-converting sales copy, you will have to make sure that you have them.
+But to write a high-converting sales copy, you will have to make sure that you have them.

 Alright, now you also want to pay attention to your unique propositions…

 Whether you like it or not, if you want to make high-conversions you just have to stand out in some way.
 You have to be unique.